plcnextusa/REST-API-Python-Library/README.md

 [{'name': 'testBool', 'value': False},{'name': 'testInt', 'value': 15}]
 ```
 The function below will read all tags that are available from the REST API server.
 The output from the function will be a list containing the name and the value of the variable.
+#### NOTE: The taglist is only read one time.
+If a program update occurs, restart your program to get the latest tag list.
 ```
 readAll()
 ```